Devjosef/S.I.R.I.U.S./CONTRIBUTING.md

    - Create a new branch for your change: `git checkout -b feature/my-feature`.

 3. **Make Your Changes**
-   - Follow the existing code style: clean, modular, privacy-first, and accessible.
+   - Follow the existing code style: clean, modular, privacy first, and accessible.
    - Add or update documentation as needed.
    - Test your changes locally.